 Mr. Marks' employment agreement, provides that he will serve as the President of Sales & Marketing of NCM, Inc. Mr. Marks was promoted to President in May 2016.
 The employment agreement is effective May 8, 2015 through December 31, 2017 and will be automatically renewed for one year on each December 31 unless notice of termination is given by either party.
 Under this agreement, Mr. Marks base salary was increased 7.5% to \$825,000 per year effective April 15, 2015.
 The Compensation Committee set Mr. Marks' base salary at \$841,500 and \$858,330 effective January 2016 and January 2017, respectively.
 The Compensation Committee will review Mr. Marks' salary at least annually.
 In addition to base salary, Mr. Marks is eligible to receive an annual cash bonus pursuant to the Company's annual Performance Bonus Plan based upon attainment of performance goals determined by the Compensation Committee.
-Under the agreement, during his employment and for so long as he is entitled to receive any benefits or payment under the agreement (but in no event longer than 12 months), Mr. Marks has agreed not to compete with NCM, Inc. or any of its affiliates or subsidiaries, or solicit any of the employees, officers or agents of these entities.
+Under the agreement (but in no event longer than 12 months), Mr. Marks has agreed not to compete with NCM, Inc. or any of its affiliates or subsidiaries, or solicit any of the employees, officers or agents of these entities.
 Under the agreement, Mr. Marks has also agreed not to divulge or disclose customer lists or trade secrets of NCM, Inc. or its affiliates or subsidiaries except in the course of carrying out his duties under the agreement or as required by law.